-Southwest Alaska is perhaps best known as the world’s greatest stronghold of wild salmon, with all five Pacific salmon species abundant and widespread.
-A key component of the ecosystem, salmon drive the region’s ecology, economy and culture.
-The region routinely produces total salmon runs that average 70 million and exceed 100 million in some years.
+The region is perhaps best known as the world’s greatest stronghold of wild salmon, with all five Pacific salmon species abundant and widespread.
+Salmon drive the region’s ecology, economy and culture.
+The region routinely produces salmon runs that average 70 million and exceed 100 million in some years.
 A top travel destination for outdoor enthusiasts, thousands of tourists travel here each year for the world-class fishing opportunities and other nature-based adventures.

-Specifically, the Moore Foundation grant allows the Fund to pursue landscape-scale conservation easements on major salmon systems in the region, while conserving Native allotments through acquisition or easement.
+A grant from the Moore Foundation has allowed the Fund to pursue landscape-scale conservation easements on major salmon systems in the region, while conserving Native allotments through land acquisition or conservation easements.
 The Moore Foundation grant also carries a significant pledge to obtain matching funding.
 Other individuals and businesses are stepping up to provide the needed match.
 For example, the Bristol Bay Native Corporation has contributed $450,000 for the program over the past few years.

-The Fund has engaged recreational outdoor equipment retailers and manufacturers, other businesses as well as the public to raise funding and support.
-Lastly, we are working to strengthen the activities and membership of the local land trust and the Southwest Alaska Salmon Habitat Partnership, a coalition of diverse interests and organizations working with the common goal of salmon habitat conservation.
+The Fund has engaged recreational outdoor equipment retailers and manufacturers, other businesses and the public to raise funding and support.
+We are also working to strengthen the activities and membership of the local land trust and the Southwest Alaska Salmon Habitat Partnership, a coalition of diverse interests and organizations working with the common goal of salmon habitat conservation.

 With our partners, we have protected more than 104,000 acres in 102 highly strategic transitions to date.